Monastery of Saint Samuel the Confessor: Churches and institutions within the monastery

-The life of St. Misael the Anchorite (Arabic القديس ميصائيل السائح, al-Qiddis Mīṣā'īl as-Sa'ih) at the time of the monastery abbot St. Isaac, the successor of St. Samuel, asked the twelve-year-old Misael to join the monastery as a monk.
+The life of Misael the Anchorite (Arabic القديس ميصائيل السائح, al-Qiddis Mīṣā'īl as-Sa'ih) at the time of the monastery abbot Isaak, the successor of Samuel, asked the twelve-year-old Misael to join the monastery as a monk.
 His father no longer believed in God because no children were given him.
 An old monk advised him to return to the Christian faith.
 The father, who was now strictly faithful, did as the monk charged him, and his wife bore him a son whom they called Misael.
 At the age of six, his parents died and Bishop Athanasius drew him up, sent him to school, and administered the paternal inheritance.

 Misael predicted the rise of famine, and the monastery-chief was not to be afraid of the events.
 When the famine broke out, poor peasants went against the monastery because they suspected that they were eating food here.
 Soldiers had to go against the riot of the peasants.
 Misael spoke to the struggling men and went away with them.
 He ordered the monastery's priest to take precaution against a renewed famine.
 A year later a similar hardship was to take place.
 This time the Governor sent soldiers to confiscate the grain of the monastery.
 These soldiers, however, were driven out shortly afterwards by other warriors, who gave themselves as hermits from the desert, among them Misael.
 These ascetics rejected any reward.
 Misael, however, asked the monastery supervisor Isaac to demand the paternal inheritance of Bishop Athanasius, in order to be able to build a church in his name with money.
-The church was built on the 13th Kiahk in the presence of St. Misael and his hermits.
-Misael prophesied to the convent-priest Isaac that he, Misael, would die in the following year.
+The church was built on the 13th Kiahk in the presence of Misael and his hermits.
+Misael prophesied to the convent-priest Isaak that he, Misael, would die in the following year.
 To the west of the staircase to el-Qaṣr is the only surviving weir and residential tower.
 He could be reached via a drawbridge on the second floor.
 It probably dates back to the 6th century.
 Once there were four such towers in the monastery.
 Two relics are placed in two cells on the east side of the courtyard.
-In one of the 7 cells with the relics the bodies of the father are St. Bisada (Arabic الأنبا بسادة, al-anba Bisāda) and father St. Dumadius (Arabic الأنبا دوماديوس, al-anba Dūmādiyūs).
+In one of the 7 cells with the relics the bodies of the father are Bisada (Arabic الأنبا بسادة, al-anba Bisāda) and Dumadius (Arabic الأنبا دوماديوس, al-anba Dūmādiyūs).
 Both were important monks and builders of the Samuel Monastery after his re-colonization.